Two-band description of the strong `spin'-orbit coupled one-dimensional hole gas in a cylindrical Ge nanowire: Strong `spin'-orbit coupled 1D hole gas

 In the absence of the magnetic field (${\bf B}=0$), the hole Hamiltonian (\ref{eq_model}) is reduced to~\cite{PhysRevB.42.3690,PhysRevB.84.195314,PhysRevB.79.155323}

-This Hamiltonian is exactly solvable with the help of the total angular momentum conservation and the hard-wall boundary condition~\cite{sweeny1988hole,PhysRevB.42.3690,RL2021}.
+This Hamiltonian is exactly solvable with the help of both the total angular momentum conservation and the hard-wall boundary condition~\cite{sweeny1988hole,PhysRevB.42.3690,RL2021}.
 The 1D hole gas has a peculiar low energy subband structure, there is a natural strong `spin'-orbit coupling in the hole subband dispersions.
 The lowest two subband dispersions are just two mutually displaced parabolic curves with an anticrossing at $k_{z}R=0$ (see the solid line in Fig.~\ref{fig_subbands}).
-Note that in the absence of magnetic field each dispersion line is two-fold degenerate, i.e., spin degeneracy~\cite{PhysRevB.84.195314,RL2021}.
+Note that in the absence of magnetic field each dispersion line is two-fold degenerate, i.e., spin degeneracy~\cite{PhysRevB.84.195314,PhysRevB.84.121303,RL2021}.

-When a strong magnetic field is applied.
-We can solve the Hamiltonian $H=H_{0}+H_{1}$ using quasi-degenerate perturbation theory~\cite{RL2022a,RL2022b}, where the perturbation $H_{1}$ contains all the magnetic terms ($\propto\,B$, $B^{2}$).
-The strong magnetic field lifts the two-fold degenerate in the hole subband dispersions.
+When a strong magnetic field is applied, we can solve the Hamiltonian $H=H_{0}+H_{1}$ using quasi-degenerate perturbation theory~\cite{RL2022a,RL2022b}, where the perturbation $H_{1}$ contains all the magnetic terms ($\propto\,B$, $B^{2}$).
+The strong magnetic field lifts the two-fold degeneracy in the hole subband dispersions.
 Typical results of the subband dispersions in a strong longitudinal and transverse fields are shown in Figs.~\ref{fig_subbands}(a) and (b), respectively.
 At a fixed magnetic field, either longitudinal or transverse, there exist subband crossings [see Figs.~\ref{fig_subbands}(a) and (b)].
-These subband crossings imply we can label the dispersion lines with a definite spin index, i.e., we can classify the subband dispersions into different spin subsets.
-Each subset of the subband dispersions can be modeled by~\cite{RL2022a,RL2022b}
+These subband crossings imply we can label the dispersion line with a definite spin index, i.e., we can classify the subband dispersions into different spin subsets.
+Each subset (lines I or II in Fig.~\ref{fig_subbands}) of the subband dispersions can be modeled by~\cite{RL2022a,RL2022b}

 where $\sigma^{x,z}$ are Pauli `spin' matrices.
 We also emphasize that the effective hole mass $m^{*}_{h}\equiv{}m^{*}_{h}(B)$, the Rashba~\cite{bychkov1984oscillatory} type `spin'-orbit coupling $\alpha\equiv\alpha(B)$, and the effective $g$-factor $g^{*}_{h}\equiv{}g^{*}_{h}(B)$ are all magnetic field dependent~\cite{RL2022a,RL2022b}.
 In the following, we show the correctness of Eq.~(\ref{eq_dispersion}) from the viewpoint of the effective Hamiltonian theory.